I admit I have (and have had) too many pairs of speakers.

 Wanting some bigger speakers for the study, I went and bought a pair of Edifier R308s, which like my original Microlab speakers, a 2.1 setup.
 The satellites could be hooked to the wall if there was a way of doing so, and even if the sound palls in comparison with other speakers I now own, the sound quality is decent enough even if they only cost me ¥380.

 I had them attached to the DVD player in the bedroom as secondary speakers for a while, but have now put them back in their box.
+Well, that was then, but I decided to take them to school instead where they’re in English 1, where they’ll remain.

 I also bought two pairs of Edifier Aurora speakers for my laptops, which are also a 2.1 setup with golf-ball style satellites and a tube-shaped sub-woofer.
 Part my reason for buying them was the lack of decent space on my desk.
 If I’d had a much bigger desk, I would probably have used the R308s instead.